MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/create-new-module.md

 # required metadata

 title: Create a new module
-description: This topic will cover the steps needed to create a new module in Dynamics 365 for Commerce.
+description: This topic describes the steps needed to create a new module in Dynamics 365 for Commerce.
 author: SamJarawan
 manager: annbe
 ms.date: 08/30/2019